Undergraduate Course Catalog 2016-2017

 College of Health and Human Services

-Associate Professor: Mary Banach, Linda Rene Bergeron, Cynthia Anne Broussard, Vernon Brooks Carter, Jerry D. Marx, Patrick Shannon, Melissa Wells
+Associate Professor: Mary Banach, Linda Rene Bergeron, Cynthia Anne Broussard, Vernon Brooks Carter, Jerry D. Marx, Anita Tucker, Melissa Wells

-Clinical Assistant Professor: Gretchen Bean, Martha A. Byam, Kim Kelsey, Brian Miller, Lee P. Rush
+Clinical Assistant Professor: Gretchen Bean, Martha A. Byam, Trish Haneman Cox, Kim Kelsey, Brian Miller, Lee P. Rush

 The Department of Social Work’s undergraduate program offers both a major and a minor in social work.
 It is a specialized degree that prepares graduates for generalist social work practice with a solid foundation in the liberal arts and in the knowledge, skills, and value base of social work.
 Through the mastery of core competencies, social work graduates apply their education working with individuals, families, groups, organizations, and communities.
 In addition, the program prepares qualified students to pursue graduate education in schools of social work and related fields.

 The baccalaureate program at the University of New Hampshire is accredited by the Council on Social Work Education (CSWE) and must meet rigorous academic standards to retain this accreditation.
 Social work majors pursue a program that encompasses the professional social work competencies of professional identity, critical thinking, knowledge of diversity and human rights, social and economic justice, social welfare policy and services, social work practice with all client system sizes, human behavior in the social environment, research, and ethics.